Enchirito

-Enchirito (/es/) is the trademarked name of Taco Bell's menu item of the Tex-Mex food similar to an enchilada.
+Enchirito (/es/), a portmanteau of the Mexican dishes enchilada and burrito, is a trademarked menu item of the restaurant chain Taco Bell.
 It is composed of a flour tortilla filled with seasoned ground beef taco meat (with options to substitute for steak, chicken or remove meat), beans, diced onions, cheddar cheese, and "red sauce".

 History

 Taco Bell's original Enchirito of the 1970s was advertised as a special tortilla filled with ground beef, pinto beans, and diced onions; topped with red sauce, shredded cheddar cheese and three black olive slices.
 It was served in a reheatable aluminum foil tray.
 One of the earliest print references to the Enchirito is an August 1967 Taco Bell ad in an Amarillo, Texas, newspaper for a meal consisting of a taco, Enchirito, and soft drink for $0.89.

 Taco Bell registered the name with the United States Patent and Trademark Office as a service mark in May 1970.
 In its application, Taco Bell described the item as a [ Combination Enchilada And Burrito Prepared As Part Of ] Restaurant Services and that "Enchirito" Is Merely A Fanciful Combination Of "Enchilada" And "Burrito."